 6. “I Accept the Offer”

 Do not accept any offers from your insurance company or the other driver’s insurance company until you’ve spoken to a car accident attorney.
-A lawyer who understands car accident cases can advocate on your behalf and work towards a settlement that is actually fair to you.
+A lawyer who understands car accident cases can advocate on your behalf and work towards a settlement that is fair to you.

 Getting Legal Assistance for Your Georgia Car Accident Case

-The bottom line is that insurance companies, unfortunately, cannot be trusted after an auto accident in Georgia—even your own.
+The bottom line is that insurance companies, unfortunately, cannot be trusted after an auto accident in Georgia, even your own.
 They are also more likely to approach your claim with more respect if you have retained the services of an experienced car accident lawyer.
 A lawyer can advise you on what not to say after an accident and how to seek the compensation you deserve.